streamduck-org/streamduck-docs/src/daemon/configuration.md

 ```

 ## Custom fonts
-Custom fonts can be installed by creating a folder called `fonts` in your configuration folder, and dropping in .ttf or .otf files.
+Custom fonts can be installed by creating a folder called `fonts` in your configuration folder (or whatever was specified in `font_path`), and dropping in .ttf or .otf files.

 Fonts will be automatically loaded on next run of the daemon, and will be available to be selected in Streamduck clients.